Phnom Penh Guide

 Phnom Penh Guide featuring Kandal Market, Phnom Penh

-No shortage of fruit, vegetables and fresh meat.
-Clothes, shoes, hardware, bathroom and kitchenware to complement an interesting selection of household requisites.
+No shortage of fruit, vegetables, and fresh meat.
+Clothes, shoes, hardware, bathroom, and kitchenware complement an interesting selection of household requisites.
 Just love those spicy smells.

 You may wish to attempt a little bargaining here, but in the excitement, don’t lose sight of your bags or children.
 Furthermore, while keeping your smartphone out of sight, don’t encourage opportunist thieves, by flashing your cash.